bolt/docs/source/content.md

         values: pages/id,title
 ```

+  - `checkbox`: A field to store "True or false" type values.
+Internally stored as either `1` for `true` if the checkbox was checked, and `0` for `false` if it wasn't checked.
   - `video`: A set of fields for embedding videos from websites like Youtube and
     Vimeo.
   - `geolocation`: A set of fields for easy selection of a geolocation